Chiral Gravitational Wave Background from Audible Axion via Nieh-Yan Term: Audible axion with Nieh-Yan term

 In this study, we use ${\fh} \sim 10^{17}\text{GeV}$ approximately, which allows us to neglect the abundance of thermal axions.

 In the radiation dominated universe, the Hubble parameter $H(T)$ can be written as

-The temperature $T_{\text{osc}}$ is defined by the approximately condition $H(T_{\text{osc}}) \simeq m$.
-Using \eqref{H(T)}, we get $T_{\text{osc}} \simeq \sqrt{m\Mp}$.
-Moreover, this means that the axion begins oscillating around the QCD scale ~\cite{Agrawal:2017eqm}.
+{where $g_{\rho,*}$ is the number of relativistic degrees of freedom.
+Using this equation, we can define the oscillate begining temperature $T_{\text{osc}}$ by the approximately condition $H(T_{\text{osc}}) \simeq m$, we can get $T_{\text{osc}} \simeq \sqrt{m\Mp}$.} Moreover, this means that the axion begins oscillating around the QCD scale ~\cite{Agrawal:2017eqm}.
 The axion field is effectively massless in the early universe and remains frozen due to Hubble friction.
-As the temperature drops below $T_{\text{osc}}$, the axion (or ALP) field begins to oscillate producing axions and ultimately leading to the mechanism modeled in this study.
+As the temperature drops below $T_{\text{osc}}$, the axion (or ALP) field begins to oscillate producing axions and ultimately leading to the {chiral gravitational waves.}

 During the radiation dominated era, we assume the field $\phi$ to be spatially homogeneous and adopt the comoving Friedmann-Robertson-Walker (FRW) metric $\dd s^{2}=a(\tau)^{2}(-\dd\tau^{2}+\delta_{ij}\dd{x}^{i}\dd{x}^{j})$.
 With $\phi \ll {\fh} $, the equation of motion (EoM) for the axion field can be expressed as